aiven/aiven-docs/docs/products/opensearch/howto/restore-snapshot-opensearch.md

 - A target Aiven for OpenSearch service within your project.
 - Your OpenSearch or Elasticsearch snapshot is from version 7.10.2 or earlier and is compatible with your target service.
-- The feature flag is enabled for your project, allowing external migrations.
+- Enable the [feature preview](/docs/platform/howto/feature-preview) to try migrating external snapshots.

 ### Gather required parameters